-New freshmen must take advisement tests in mathematics and foreign language.
-Anyone who does not receive transfer credit for English 101 or foreign language must take advisement tests in these areas.
-Those who have not completed the math requirement for their USC Upstate major must take a placement test in math.
+New freshman must take advisement tests in mathematics.
+Advisement into first-year English courses is based on the student's score on the writing portion of the SAT or ACT.
+Students who score 5 or below place in English 101A, students who score 6-10 place in English 101, and students who score 11 or 12 may be considered for English 101 Honors.
+Students who do not have SAT or ACT writing scores take the online writing placement test.
+Those who have not completed the math requirement for their USC

+Upstate major must take a placement test in math.
 Refer to the foreign language placement policy on page 62.